Hancock (film): Plot

-The Los Angeles' crime rate rises and Hancock is eventually released to help.
-He foils a bank robbery orchestrated by Red Parker, with Hancock slicing off his hand to prevent him from activating a dead man's switch.
-He is praised as a hero and becomes popular.

-Hancock has dinner with Ray and Mary, and reveals that he is an amnesiac and immortal, having woken up in a hospital 80 years ago with no memory of his identity.
-The doctors told him that as he was stopping a mugging and was clubbed in the head.
+The crime rate in Los Angeles rises and Hancock is eventually released to help.
+Sporting a new leather super suit, he successfully rescues a wounded police officer during a bank robbery shootout and hostage situation orchestrated by Red Parker, ending when Hancock prevents Parker from using a 'dead man's switch' by slicing off his hand and turning both over to the police.
+The public applauds Hancock as a hero and the officers praise him for ending the crisis without loss of life.
+Hancock has dinner with Ray and Mary and reveals that he is an amnesiac and immortal, having woken up in a hospital 80 years ago with no memory of his identity.
 Ray tells Hancock that Mary is Aaron's stepmother and that his biological mother had died in childbirth.
 Carrying a drunk Ray home, Hancock kisses Mary, who kisses him back but then throws him through the wall, revealing that she also has superpowers.